 We are a group of teachers, musicians and technologists who specialise in composition and improvisation using iPads.
 Ben Sellers and Travis Snyder began running music workshops with iPads in a Hackney community centre in 2011, developing an approach that combined outstanding musical outcomes with an implicit development of musicianship and theory.

 They then transferred this approach to both formal mainstream and SEN/D contexts and began codifying their methods into what became the 2014 textbook ‘Teaching Music with Garageband for iPad’, and a popular teacher training scheme.
 In 2016, Travis returned to California to become the head of Assistive Technology for the San Francisco District School Board.
 2017 saw the publication of several new resources, including a second edition of the Garageband textbook, and formal partnerships with three UK Music Education Hubs.
 2018 is set to be a big year for Transformance Music, building on a continuing commitment to putting creativity at the heart of musical learning.

 Ben Sellers is a multi-instrumentalist, trainer, and classroom teacher based in Yorkshire.
 His practice focuses on songwriting/composition and improvisation, often using technology, and often in SEN/D settings.
-Author of the textbook ‘Teaching Music with Garageband for iPad’, and leader of Transformance Music’s training programme, his approach and curricula are now used by teachers across the world.
+Author of the textbook ‘Teaching Music with Garageband for iPad’, and leader of Transformance Music’s training programme, his approach and curricula are now used by teachers on five continents.
 Like his workshop leader heroes, he sees the music workshop as a space for personal and social transformation.
 In addition to his role as an Associate Musician with Drake Music, recent partners have included the BBC Symphony Orchestra, The Museum of London, WOMAD Festival and several UK Music Hubs.
 You can hear some of his compositions with Colin Samurai here.